 - relief that the person is no longer in pain

-- shock that you feel relieved to be free of the burden of caring and can now make plans for your future
+- guilt that you feel relieved to be free of the burden of caring and can now make plans for your future

-- guilt about things you did or didn’t do, about not being there at the time of death, or about how you are feeling
+- regret about things you did or didn’t do, about not being there at the time of death, or about how you are feeling

 - All these reactions are common.
 These emotions may come and go and change over time.
 Be kind to yourself.
 You do not need to rush to make decisions about your life.